ZitaNguyen/hugoBlog/content/posts/hugo-install.md

 ---

 ## Why to choose Hugo?
 Hugo is a fast framework to build a static website, and very secure because there is no database to hack.
 Just a little inconvenience for non-programmers to install and write the content as you need to have ```Markdown``` notion to format your content.
 But I don't think it is a big barrier.
-In the post [Markdown - The Basics](../markdown) you find some helpful tips to start off.
+In the post [How to build a static website with Hugo - Part 2: Markdown basics](../markdown) you find some helpful tips to start off.

 ## How to install Hugo?